uvarc/rc-learning/content/courses/cpp-introduction/setting_up.md

 A drawback to both Cygwin and the WSL is portability of executables.
 Cygwin executables must be able to find the Cygwin DLL and are therefore not standalone.
 WSL executables only run on the WSL.
 For standalone, native binaries a good choice is _MingGW_.
 MinGW is derived from Cygwin.

 MinGW provides a free distribution of gcc/g++/gfortran.
 The standard MinGW distribution is updated fairly rarely and generates only 32-bit executables.
-We will describe [MinGW-w64](http://mingw-w64.org/doku.php), a fork of the original project.
+We will describe [MinGW-w64](https://www.mingw-w64.org/), a fork of the original project.
 {{< figure src="/courses/cpp-introduction/img/MinGW1.png" width=500px >}}

 MinGW-w64 can be installed beginning from the [MSYS2](https://www.msys2.org/) project.
 MSYS2 provides a significant subset of the Cygwin tools.
 Download and install it.
 {{< figure src="/courses/cpp-introduction/img/MSYS2.png" width=500px >}}
 Once it has been installed, follow the [instructions](https://www.msys2.org/) to open a command-line tool, update the distribution, then install the compilers and tools.

+A discussion of installing MinGW-64 compilers for use with VSCode has been posted by Microsoft [here](https://code.visualstudio.com/docs/cpp/config-mingw).

 _Intel oneAPI_
 First install [Visual Studio](https://visualstudio.microsoft.com/vs/community/).